The Healing Power of a Cat's Purr

 Science has finally studied the purr, and discovered that its frequency, between 25 and 150 Hz, (interestingly, about the same as an idling diesel engine), is ideal for stimulating bone growth and mending.
 It is known that cats with broken bones heal much more rapidly than dogs with similar injuries.

 How do cats purr?
 Why do cats purr?
 Do all cats purr?
-These and many other questions on the matter have been now been studied.
+These and many other questions on the matter have now been studied.
 The most commonly accepted theories are discussed in the video below.
 While this is simplistic, the points are well made, even if the narrator is a bit of a nerd.

 A Video Explanation